 People with RA often experience periods when their symptoms become worse, called flares or flare-ups, followed by periods of remission when symptoms lessen.

 Some symptoms of RA can be similar to osteoarthritis, a much more common type of arthritis that occurs as a result of joint wear and tear associated with aging, overuse, trauma or in a few cases, prior surgery.
-But while both OA and RA can cause stiffness and limited range of motion in the affected joints, patients with RA tend to experience longer periods of stiffness in the joints when waking in the morning, and severe joint deformity is far more likely to occur.
-Patients with RA may also experience more widespread symptoms related to their disease, including fatigue, fever and loss of appetite, especially in the early stages.
+But while both OA and RA can cause stiffness and a limited range of motion in the affected joints, patients with RA tend to experience longer periods of stiffness in the joints when waking in the morning, and severe joint deformity is far more likely to occur.
+Patients with RA may also experience other symptoms related to their disease, including fatigue, fever, and loss of appetite, especially in the early stages.

 Often, these medications are accompanied by physical or occupational therapy to help relieve joint stiffness and improve mobility in the joint.
 Assistive devices like pens or utensils with special grips may also help patients maintain mobility and function.

-When these options aren’t effective in relieving pain, surgery may be performed to remove damaged portions of the joint, to replace all or part of the joint, or in some cases, to fuse the joint together to prevent painful friction.
+When these options aren’t effective in relieving pain, or joint deformity is severe, surgery may be performed to remove damaged portions of the joint, to replace all or part of the joint, or in some cases, to fuse the joint together to prevent painful friction.
 The type of surgery that’s performed will depend on the patient’s symptoms, the extent of the joint damage, the patient’s overall health and personal treatment objectives, and other factors.
 Some types of surgery can be performed using minimally-invasive techniques that rely on very small incisions for less tissue damage and faster postop recovery.

 RA joint damage and deformity can be severe, and once it occurs, it cannot be reversed.
 The initial stages of deformity can begin early in the disease process, so being evaluated and getting care at the first signs of pain and stiffness is essential.
 No one knows what triggers RA, and while having a family history of RA can increase your chances of developing the disease, most people with RA do not have family members with the disease.

-If you have joint stiffness, pain or other symptoms of RA,schedule an evaluation as soon as possible.
+If you have joint stiffness, pain or other symptoms of RA, schedule an evaluation as soon as possible.
 And if you’ve been diagnosed with RA, be sure to see your doctor regularly and ask about new and emerging therapies that could help you manage your symptoms and slow disease progression.